-Active Noise Cancellation
+4. Active Noise Cancellation vs Adaptive Noise Cancellation

 Active Noise Cancelling (ANC) earbuds represent the biggest leap in the market over the past few years and the most meaningful one.
 Now it’s a matter of being able to completely control how much noise cancellation you want, so you can either let ambient sound come through when you need situational awareness or completely block the world out when you want to be in your own little echo chamber.